johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 and DoQ for actual session security.

-* **Safe Rollout:** As existing recursive nameservers carefully avoid data in the Additional Section that they do not need, the OTS Hint will be ignored by everyone except recursive nameservers that understand the OTS Hint.
+* **Safe Rollout:** As existing recursive nameservers carefully avoid data in the Additional section that they do not need, the OTS Hint will be ignored by everyone except recursive nameservers that understand the OTS Hint.

 # **9\.
 Operational Considerations**

-* **Response Size:** Including an SVCB record in the additional section will increase the size of UDP responses.
+* **Response Size:** Including an SVCB record in the Additional section will increase the size of UDP responses.
 Authoritative server operators should consider the potential for UDP fragmentation or TCP fallback if responses become excessively large, though a single SVCB record is typically small.
-Recursive nameservers should usually set the EDNS(0) No-Transport when they already has the transport signaling information.
+Recursive nameservers should usually set the EDNS(0) No-OTS when they already has the transport signaling information.

 * **Server Configuration:** Authoritative server implementations will